cyew3/oneVPL-intel-gpu/api/documentation/mediasdk-man.md

 **Description**

 The `AV1FilmGrainFlags` enumerator indicates flags in AV1 film grain parameters.
-The flags are equavalent to respective syntax elements from film_grain_params() section of uncompressed header.
+The flags are equivalent to respective syntax elements from film_grain_params() section of uncompressed header.
 These values are used with the [mfxExtAV1FilmGrainParam](#mfxExtAV1FilmGrainParam)**::Flags** parameter.

 **Name/Description**